Skip to main content

 • Ensures that the original data cannot be recovered.

-• Each overwrite makes it increasingly difficult to retrieve any meaningful data using forensics tools.
+• This makes it increasingly difficult to retrieve meaningful data

 The number of passes refers to how many times the data is overwritten, and this process is designed to increase the difficulty of recovering the original data.